DCC-Lab/PyTissueOptics/README.md

 Check out the `pytissueoptics/examples` folder for more examples on how to use the package.

 ## Hardware acceleration
-Hardware acceleration can offer a speed increase factor around 1000x depending on the scene.
-By default, the program will use the Python implementation, but hardware acceleration can be turned on when creating any light `Source`:
 ```python
 source = DivergentSource(useHardwareAcceleration=True, ...)
 ```
+Hardware acceleration can offer a speed increase factor around 1000x depending on the scene.
-Follow the instructions on screen to get setup properly for the first execution.
-This will require OpenCL drivers for your hardware of choice.
+By default, the program will try to use hardware acceleration if possible, which will require OpenCL drivers for your hardware of choice.
 NVIDIA and AMD GPU drivers should contain their corresponding OpenCL driver by default.
+To force the use of the native Python implementation, set `useHardwareAcceleration=False` when creating a light `Source`.

+Follow the instructions on screen to get setup properly for the first hardware accelerated execution which will offer to run a benchmark test to determine the ideal number of work units for your hardware.

 ## Why use this package
 It is known, as April 2022, Python is **the most used** language ([Tiobe index](https://www.tiobe.com/tiobe-index/)).